naihloan/ramoneando/sobre/walls.md

 Not that there's anything wrong with you, quite the contrary: it's only that no one can grasp all that a wall entails.

-nd graffiti defensors even say that colors on a wall is not the problem but the context.
+Graffiti advocates even say that colors on a wall is not the problem but the context.
 Chalfant goes on that direction.

 > Everybody says "oh graffiti: big crime, vandalism" and everything.
 But the fact is, from the point of view of you know from the big picture the biggest crime was the abandonment of neighbourhoods by both the federal government and the local government. **I have no patience with people who really complain and complain bitterly about graffiti as such of a big problem.**